TEAMMATES/teammates/devdocs/settingUp.md

     Note that GAE daily quota will be exhausted after 2-3 runs of the full test suite.

 ##Troubleshooting
-Troubleshooting instructions have moved [here](https://docs.google.com/document/d/1_p7WOGryOStPfTGA_ZifE1kVlskb1zfd3HZwc4lE4QQ/pub?embedded=true)
+Troubleshooting instructions are given [in this document](https://docs.google.com/document/d/1_p7WOGryOStPfTGA_ZifE1kVlskb1zfd3HZwc4lE4QQ/pub?embedded=true)